 The conference is organized by Nordic Publishing.

-Register for the Future Infrastructure and Logistics Systems February 17-18 2020.
+Register for the Arctic Infrastructure Conference May 31-June 1st, 2022.
 All participants, speakers and exhibitors must register for the conference.Speakers and exhibitors will receive a booking link via e-mail.
-Accommodation is booked separately, see...
+Accommodation is booked separately, see information...